top of page

 GRIEF RITUAL LINEAGE

 I attended my first grief ritual in the PNW in 2018 with Nala Walla and Laurence Cole.
-The ritual was being held in the lineage of the Dagara People from Burkina Faso, brought to Turtle Island by Sobonfu & Malidoma Somé in the 80's & 90’s.
+The ritual was influenced by the lineage of the Dagara People from Burkina Faso, brought to Turtle Island by Sobonfu & Malidoma Somé in the 80's & 90’s.
+The ritual I attended at the time was additionally informed by the work of Joanna Macy, Frances Weller, Angeles Arrien, Martin Prechtel and other animist ways of knowing and remembering from Jewish and pagan practices.

 What I mean by something ancient is what comes through my connection and work with my ancestral lineages.
 The ancient peoples of Europe too, had grief practices, long before we called it that.
-In my own bloodlines, in the Jewish tradition, the Mikonenet (one who laments) embodies the pain and truth of change.
+In my own bloodlines, in the Jewish tradition, the Mikonenet (one who laments) embodies the pain and truth of change (aka known in Eastern Yiddish as klogerins, klogerkes (wailing women), klogmuters (wailing mothers), baklogerins, beterins (implorers), baveynerins (weeping women) and zogerins/ zogerkes).
 My Scandinavian ancestors practiced "sitting in the ashes," where our duty is to mourn, travel the underworld and rise back as tenders to the village during great times of adversity.
 The art of keening is practiced by my Irish ancestors and the coronach by my Scottish lineage.
 There are long histories of lamenting wombxn & non-binary folks in many ancient European cultures (with very few still existing) who were professional mourners, improv poets & song bearers that attended funerals, cemeteries and other collective ritual spaces to channel the grief on behalf of the individual or community and to catalyze wailing.

 As a cis-woman of European descent born on Turtle Island, I am born of dozens of generations of the uprooted & rootless.
 For myself and others like me, we were born spiritually emaciated with no intact culture to teach us the cosmologies of our deep time ancestors, to teach us reciprocity with Land, to teach us how young we are as humans amongst vast ecosystems of ancient wisdom holders such as Plants, Animals and Fungi, to teach us how to honor the sacred, the elements, the songs, the dances, the dreams, the community, the rites of passage to mark transitions in life.
 Where are our elders of European descent to help us remember our roots?
 We should be washing your feet.
 The grief I carry, as a result of this absence is profound.
 We must become the mentors that we are seeking.
-These grief rituals are an emerging remembering and an act of rebuilding culture where it has been deeply lost, stolen and forgotten.
+These grief rituals are an emerging remembering and an act of rebuilding culture where it has been deeply lost, stolen and forgotten amidst the numerous ways in which neo-colonial acts continuously perpetuate the stolen and forgotten.

 That being said, these rituals are open to all people, with the understanding of my limitations.
 I seek to learn, to expand and to honor our humanity and our differences.